 Search by Post Categories

 Tag Archives: Battle of Shiloh

-In your opinion, who was the best battlefield commander at the Battle of Shiloh?
+It’s the anniversary of the Battle of Shiloh.
+In your opinion, who was the best commander at that battle?
 Why?